Oil paint: Classical and medieval period

 Though the ancient Mediterranean civilizations of Greece, Rome, and Egypt used vegetable oils, there is little evidence to indicate their use as media in painting.
 Indeed, linseed oil was not used as a medium because of its tendency to dry very slowly, darken, and crack, unlike mastic and wax (the latter of which was used in encaustic painting).

 Greek writers such as Aetius Amidenus recorded recipes involving the use of oils for drying, such as walnut, poppy, hempseed, pine nut, castor, and linseed.
 When thickened, the oils became resinous and could be used as varnish to seal and protect paintings from water.
 Additionally, when yellow pigment was added to oil, it could be spread over tin foil as a less expensive alternative to gold leaf.

-Early Christian monks maintained these records and used the techniques in their own artworks.
+Christian monks were aware of these ancient books and used the techniques in their own artworks.
 Theophilus Presbyter, a 12th-century German monk, recommended linseed oil but advocated against the use of olive oil due to its long drying time.
 Oil paint was mainly used as it is today in house decoration, as a tough waterproof cover for exposed woodwork, especially outdoors.

 In the 13th century, oil was used to detail tempera paintings.
 In the 14th century, Cennino Cennini described a painting technique utilizing tempera painting covered by light layers of oil.
 The slow-drying properties of organic oils were commonly known to early painters.
 However, the difficulty in acquiring and working the materials meant that they were rarely used (and indeed the slow drying was seen as a disadvantage).